Worming treatments by parasite

 Pinworm Treatment

-If pinworm is confirmed then one of the more old fashioned wormers like a double dose of pyrantel (Strongid P) or a 5 day course of fenbendazole (Panacur 5 day guard) is a good choice of treatment.
+If pinworm is confirmed then one of the more old fashioned wormers such as pyrantel (Strongid P, Embotape, Pyratape P) or a 5 day course of fenbendazole (Panacur 5 day guard) is a good choice of treatment.
 Couple this with good stable hygiene to prevent reinfection using a good veterinary disinfectant such to clean down surfaces where the horse may rub.

 Lungworm Treatment